 Buying a home solar power system can be a very exciting experience, but don’t get too carried away by advertising.
 Be sure to focus on the important aspects of your purchase as it’s a substantial investment and one you’ll be living with for a long time.
 The following are some buying solar tips on what to look for when purchasing a system.

-Ask friends, family neighbours or colleagues who have had solar PV systems installed; they’ll be able to tell you about their experiences and perhaps alert you to any problems they experienced – ones that you’ll be able to avoid.
+Ask friends, family neighbours or colleagues who have had solar PV systems installed; Often the best buying solar tips com from right in your neighbourhood.
+They’ll be able to tell you about their experiences and perhaps alert you to any problems they experienced – ones that you’ll be able to avoid.
 Learn more about potential issues in our consumers guide to solar power – avoiding tricks and traps.